janetjoywilson/janetjoywilson.github.io/_posts/2018-11-24-christmas.md

 While reading [The Overstory](https://www.chapters.indigo.ca/en-ca/books/the-overstory-a-novel/9780393635522-item.html?ikwid=the+overstory&ikwsec=Home&ikwidx=0) by Richard Powers I wanted to put this into everyone's hands.
 The hefty book caught my attention this fall because it was shortlisted for the [Man Booker Prize](https://themanbookerprize.com/fiction).
 As soon as I read the first sentence "Now is the time for chestnuts."
 I was intrigued.

-This is a monumental novel about trees and people in a sweeping, impassioned, lyrical novel of activism and resistance for our natural world.
+This is a monumental epic about trees and people in a sweeping, impassioned, lyrical novel of activism and resistance for our natural world.

 ![the-overstory]({{ site.url }}/images/blog/the-overstory.jpg)

 ## from the roots to the crown and back to the seeds

-The Overstory unfolds in concentric rings of interlocking fables that range from New York to the late twentieth century timber wars of the Pacific Northwest and byond, exploring the essential conflict on this planet: the one taking place between humans and nonhumans.
+The Overstory unfolds in concentric rings of interlocking fables that range from New York to the late twentieth century timber wars of the Pacific Northwest and beyond, exploring the essential conflict on this planet: the one taking place between humans and nonhumans.

 If trees of this earth could speak, what would they tell us?